 Conferences typically gives the speaker a free pass to the conference.
 In general you will need to cover your own travel expenses but some conferences might cover some travel expenses.
 It’s always worth to ask.
 Even as an attendee, you may be able to find help.
 For example, when I attended DroidCon New York, I got support from the Intel Sponsorship for Female Developers Program.Your company might be willing to pay for the expenses if you are representing your employer at the conference.

 Social media and blogging

 I didn’t start to use Twitter until I started speaking at conferences.
 I realized that many speakers use twitter to connect with their audience after their talks.
-I find twitter as the most effective way to stay connected with friends and connections that I make at conferences.
+I also like to take photos of others talks and put them on Twitter.
+I find Twitter as the most effective way to stay connected with friends and connections that I make at conferences.
 If you are not sure how to use Twitter, read this great blog by Annyce Davis on Tackling Twitter.

 Blogging and speaking at conferences go hand in hand.
 Sometimes I write a blog about my experience and what I learned from the conference.
 I encourage you to write a blog whether you gave a talk at a conference or went as an attendee.
 This is a great way to share your knowledge and experience.

 Here are some resources that helped me -